AdobeDocs/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-integration-features.md

 ## SearchCenter De-Duplication {#section-f809b3bb5e5142aa8ff89bcd5f0d0e49}

 The DFA integration is now Adobe SearchCenter aware.
-By enabling SearchCenter de-duplication via the Data Connectors wizard, search driven visitors will not cause data to be pulled from DFA’s Floodlight Server, and *`s.campaign`* will not be filled in by DFA, thus allowing SearchCenter to populate it.
+By enabling SearchCenter de-duplication via the Data Connectors wizard, search driven visitors will not cause data to be pulled from DFA's Floodlight Server, and *`s.campaign`* will not be filled in by DFA, thus allowing SearchCenter to populate it.
 Also, DFA and SearchCenter now populate de-duplication values into the variables for each product.

 The list below outlines the logic that is enabled when SearchCenter de-duplication is enabled:

 If **[!UICONTROL DFA]** > **[!UICONTROL SearchCenter deduplication]** is selected in the wizard:

-* In the case of a DFA click-through, the integration will populate the string “DFA Clickthrough” to the configured SCM eVar.
+* In the case of a DFA click-through, the integration will populate the string "DFA Clickthrough" to the configured SCM eVar.
-* In the case of a DFA view-through, the integration will populate the string “DFA Viewthrough” to the SCM eVar.
+* In the case of a DFA view-through, the integration will populate the string "DFA Viewthrough" to the SCM eVar.

 If **[!UICONTROL SearchCenter]** > **[!UICONTROL DFA deduplication]** is selected in the wizard:

-* In the case of a DFA view-through, the integration will populate the string “DFA Viewthrough” to the SCM eVar.
+* In the case of a DFA view-through, the integration will populate the string "DFA Viewthrough" to the SCM eVar.

 >[!NOTE]
 >